 The review process—including all meeting deliberations, scores and critiques of proposals—is confidential.
 A confidentiality and conflict-of-interest statement must be signed by each reviewer.

-For information on applying for an OCRA grant, visit For Grantseekers.
+Visit For Grantseekers for information on applying for an OCRA grant.